Volodymyr Shukhevych: Biography

-Studied at Kolomyia, Stanislav and Chernivtsi gymnasia.
+He studied at gymnasia in Kolomyia, Stanislav and Chernivtsi.
 In 1877 he graduated Lviv University.
 In 1880 he began working as a secondary school teacher of zoology, geology, mathematics etc. at Lviv gymnasium.
 He occupied this position till 1913.

 He was a close friend of Ivan Franko, Mykhailo Kotsiubynskyi, Mykola Lysenko, Mykhailo Pavlyk, Osyp Makovey and other known personalities of Ukrainian culture and science.

-Volodymyr Shukhevych was married to Hermina, with whom they had five children: Volodymyr, Daria, Yosyp, Iryna and Taras.
-His daughter, Iryna (1881–1934) was married to Dr. Theodor Rozankowski, who was judge, political and military figure and first commander of Legion of Ukrainian Sich Riflemen.
+Volodymyr Shukhevych was married to Hermina, with whom he had five children: Volodymyr, Daria, Yosyp, Iryna and Taras.
+His daughter Iryna (1881–1934) was married to Dr. Theodor Rozankowski, who was a judge, political and military figure and the first commander of the Legion of Ukrainian Sich Riflemen.
 His grandson, Roman-Taras Yosypovych Shukhevych (pseudonym, Taras Chuprynka) (30 June 1907 – 5 March 1950) was a Ukrainian politician, military leader and general of the Ukrainian Insurgent Army (UPA).

-With introduction of the Soviet Government in Ukraine, Volodymyr Shukhevych became a persona non grata.
+With introduction of the Soviet government in Ukraine, Volodymyr Shukhevych became a persona non grata.
 It was forbidden to write about him or to republish his works up until the end of the 20th century.

 Volodymyr Shukhevych died on 15 April 1915 and was buried at Lychakiv Cemetery, Lviv.